OpenRockets/web-dev-error-solutions/errors/tailwinds/css-challenge-creating-a-3d-like-card-with-a-subtle-shadow/README.md

+# 🐞 CSS Challenge:  Creating a 3D-like Card with a Subtle Shadow

 This challenge focuses on creating a visually appealing card element using CSS, achieving a subtle 3D effect through box-shadow and subtle gradients.
 We'll leverage CSS3 properties to accomplish this without relying on external libraries or frameworks like Tailwind CSS (although Tailwind could simplify some aspects).